Thursday, February 28, 2013

 "Why I Run"

 I've never been one to accept rejection lightly.
 I don't like to be told what I can and cannot do.
 And when I was 13 years old, I was told I wasn't allowed to do much with my future (whether it be long-term or near-future).
-I was told I had Lymphoma Hodgkin's disease, a common form of cancer among teenagers.
+I was told I had Hodgkin's disease Lymphoma , a common form of cancer among teenagers affecting the Lymphatic system.
 Likelihood of surviving the disease was high.
 I received chemotherapy and radiation as I finished up elementary school and entered into high school.
 I was declared "cured" after six months of treatment.
-Just after a few months of check ups, the cancer had come back with much more severity, spreading throughout my body.
+Just after a few months of my regular check ups, the cancer had come back with much more severity, spreading throughout my body.

-An overhaul of treatment ideas came forth and extensive amounts of chemotherapy did not do it's job once again.
-A last resort had been to receive a stem-cell transplant.
-I harvested my own stem-cells for three months before undergoing the highest dosage of chemotherapy possible, to wipe out the spreading cancerous cells, along with my entire immune system.
-I remained in isolation within the hospital for 6 weeks, hadn't eaten in 17 days, was getting sick every hour on the hour.
-And with the limited amount of people allowed to visit me due to harmful germs (even the common cold could have killed me if I contracted it), I had mostly my mind to dream of breaking free from the hospital and wandering the world, free of tubes, IVs, nausea, and desperately concerned looks from my family as I was on the brink.
-Finally, my immune system begin to recover, I left the hospital only to be confined to my house for 4 months in strict isolation.
-No physical interaction with family members, no high school classes, just a tutor who visited and worked with me (from a distance).
+An overhaul of treatment ideas came forth and extensive amounts of chemotherapy did not do its job once again.
+A last resort treatment was to receive a stem-cell transplant.
+I harvested (froze) my own stem-cells for three months before undergoing the highest dosage of chemotherapy possible, with the hopes to wipe out the spreading cancerous cells.
+As a result of such powerful chemotherapy that was meant to kill any fast growing cells in my body, the treatment would completely wipe out my immune system.
+Without white blood cells to protect my body from harmful diseases or the common cold, I had to remain in isolation within the hospital in Boston, MA for 6 weeks to allow for my immune system to recover and grow, similiar to an infant's.
+I didn't eat for 17 days, I was getting sick every hour, I lost a frightening amount of weight, all while being two hours from my family and friends back home in NH.
+With the limited amount of people allowed to visit me due to harmful germs (even the simpliest infection or cold could have killed me if I contracted it), I had allowed my mind to dream of breaking free from the hospital and wandering the world, free of tubes, IVs, nausea, and desperately concerned looks from my family as I was on the brink.
+Finally, my immune system begin to recover.
+I left the hospital only to be confined to my house for 4 months in strict isolation.
+I had no physical interaction with family members.
+I couldn't go to school, I just had a tutor who visited and worked with me (from a distance).
 Being locked down in a house is not something a person like myself can handle.
-Truly it is something one one should ever have to handle.
+It was incredibly challenging physically, mentally, and emotionally, but was just a drop in the bucket compared to what I had lived through to get there.

-But a break happened around Christmas time of nearly my third year of fighting the disease.
-I was selected to run one-tenth of a mile, carrying the Olympic torch as it on it's way to Salt Lake City.
-The honor was huge, and the chance to get out of my house to run free had finally come.
+A break happened around Christmas time of nearly my third year of fighting the disease.
+I was selected to run one-tenth of a mile, carrying the Olympic torch on its way to Salt Lake City.
+The honor was huge and my chance to get out of the house to get a little exercise had finally come.

 That was my first taste of organized running.
-Talk about a stage to enter in on.
-But sadly, after finally regaining a healthy and strong immune system and being completely cleared of any cancerous cells in my body, I still had obstacles to face in the future.
+It was quite a grandiose stage to enter in on.
+But sadly, after finally regaining a healthy, strong immune system and being completely cleared of any cancerous cells in my body, I still had obstacles to face in the future.
 My doctors gave me warnings of all the things I should not -- and could not -- do with my second lease on life.
 Of the laundry list of things my body -- specifically my heart -- could not handle, three stuck out in my mind the most; no scuba-diving, no high altitude climbing, no long endurance training/running.

 Just eight months after that, I began training for my first half marathon.
-On October 15th, I checked off another "cannot do" on my doctor's list, finishing the Baltimore Half Marathon in just over two hours.
+On October 12, 2011 I checked off another "cannot do" on my doctor's list, by finishing the Baltimore Half Marathon in just over two hours.

-This year's Baltimore Half Marathon will be my second time running it.
-But with each measurement of distance, I always think of my proudest 1/10 mile back in 2001 with torch in my hand.
+This year's Baltimore Half Marathon (10/12/13) will be my fourth half marathon completed since then.
+But with each measurement of distance, I always think of my proudest 1/10 of a mile back in 2001 with torch in my hand.

-I plan to continue running longer distanced runs in the future, hoping to complete that marathon my father told me I looked so prepared for during my sickest days.
+I plan to continue running longer distanced runs in the future, with hopes to complete that marathon my father told me I looked so prepared for during my sickest days.

 To donate towards my cause for Team Fight, please go to my personal page here and help me reach my fundraising goal for this year's Baltimore Half Marathon.